MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -AllowCallForwardingToUser
-Enables call forwarding or simultaneous ringing of inbound calls to other users in your tenant.
+Enables the user to configure in the Microsoft Teams client call forwarding or simultaneous ringing of inbound calls to other users in your tenant.

 ```yaml
 Type: Boolean